jhli973/GettingCleaningData_Project/CookBook.md

-# This file provides the detaieled infomation about the variable used in the project
+# This file provides the detailed infomation about the variable used in the project

 > Variables
 * Commonly used variable